AnthonyC93/MERN-Boilerplate/README.md

-2 changes need to be made to complete connection to Express/MongoDB:
+<h2> 2 changes need to be made to complete connection to Express/MongoDB:</h2>
     1. line 18 in server.js needs to have routes index added to middleware
     2. line 21 in server.js needs to be uncommented and the database name needs replace "dbNameHere"

-Back End Dependencies in package.json:
+<h2>Back End Dependencies in package.json:</h2>

     "axios": "^0.18.0",
     "bcrypt": "^3.0.4",
     "dotenv": "^6.2.0",